Few folks are flying during the coronavirus outbreak, former Omahan finds

 Rachel Glissmann outside the Be The Match headquarters in Minneapolis before her cross-country trip.
-A cooler inside the blue tote was to hold bone marrow, which she would pick up on the East Coast and take to a hospital on the West Coast.
+A cooler inside the blue tote eventually would hold peripheral blood stem cells, which she would pick up on the East Coast and take to a hospital (and a waiting patient) on the West Coast.

 The author, a government affairs analyst for the National Marrow Donor Program, grew up in Omaha.